rowialfata/hirowi/index.md

 # Welcome to Rowi's Reading List

 This page contains list of high quality reading material.
-If you have other good reading material, you can share to Rowi through [**this link**](https://twitter.com/rowialfata)
+If you have other good reading material, you can share to me through [**this link.**](https://twitter.com/rowialfata)

 ### Business